sagemath/trac_to_gh/Issue 5922.md

 # Issue 5922: doctesting sage tree does not work when SAGE_ROOT is a symbolic link

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5922

 Original creator: was